ioos/ioos-atn-data/_docs/ndbc-gts.md

 ## BUFR Conversion

-Each eligible profile from an active deployment is converted into an individual BUFR message following World Meteorological Organization (WMO) BUFR v39 tables.
+Each eligible profile is converted into an individual BUFR message in accordance with the World Meteorological Organization (WMO) BUFR v39 tables and template 3-15-023 for animal-borne oceanographic profile data.
 A corresponding BUFR Section 4 descriptor record is also generated in CSV format to support human-readable inspection of encoded values without requiring a BUFR decoder.

 ### Pre-processing Steps